 An overview of the burn status of nodes in a particular category can also be viewed for all nodes in the category (figure 8.3).
 The category view is accessible when selecting the Nodes resource folder, and then selecting the "Burn Overview" tab.
-It can also be accessed by selecting the category item associated with the node from "Node Categories" resource, and then selecting the "Burn Overview" tab.
+It can also be accessed by selecting the category item asso-